-\The list of guidance interventions is not all-inclusive.
+The list of guidance interventions is not all-inclusive.
 Other options that support students in the classroom and in the school without removing them from the school environment may be considered and used.
-25

 MATRIX TABLE OF CONTENTS

 Category Page Code Inappropriate Behavior

-Category 0

 27 NS05 Academic Dishonesty (i.e., cheating or plagiarizing)

-ACADEMIC/ 27 NS01 Classroom Disruption
+27 NS01 Classroom Disruption

-CLASSROOM 27 NS09 Disrespectful Behavior
+ACADEMIC/ 27 NS09 Disrespectful Behavior

-27 NS15 Portable Electronic Device Use at Unauthorized Times
+CLASSROOM 27 NS15 Portable Electronic Device Use at Unauthorized Times

 27 NS15 School Equipment Use without Permission

 28 NS02 Absences

 28 NS12 Class Cutting

-28 NS24 Dress Code Violation
+28 NS20 Dress Code Violation

-NON-ACADEMIC/ 28 NS25 Bus Violation
+NON-ACADEMIC/ ADMINISTRATION 28 NS8 Bus Violation

-ADMINISTRATION 28 NS04 Insubordination (refusal to obey an order from school staff Non-violent/Non-physical)
+ADMINISTRATION 28 NS04 Insubordination

-28 NS01 Misbehavior in Non-Instructional Areas (i.e., hallway, lunchroom, stairwell)
+28 NS01 Misbehavior in Non-Instructional Areas

 29 NS17 Inciting or Participating in a Disturbance

-30 NS18 Physical Contact with School Staff (i.e., throwing an item, hitting, shoving, kicking, biting or punching)

 30 NS07 Fighting

-30 NS03 Attack on Student (i.e., hitting, kicking or punching another student without warning or provocation)
+30 NS03 Attack on Student (NO INJURY)

+30 NS18 Unintentional Physical Contact with School Staff

+VIOLENCE/ 30 SSEC3 Assault

-VIOLENCE/ 31 NS21 Serious Bodily Injury
+31 NS21 Serious Bodily Injury

+DASA 31 SSEC1 Homicide

-DASA 31 NS13 Sexually-Based Infraction, Misconduct and/or Assault
+32 NS13 Sexually-Based Misconduct

-32 NS08 Threats, Bullying, Cyber-Bullying, and Harassment (based on Race, Ethnicity, Sex Gender/Gender Identity, Sexual Orientation, Disability, or Religion against Members of the School Community, including Cyber- Harassment)

-33 NS20 Alcohol

-DRUGS/ SUBSTANCES 33 NS20 Drugs or Controlled Substances (at school, school- sponsored activities or when involved in incidents affecting the safety or welfare of the school community)
+32 SSEC2 Sexual Offense

+33 SSEC5a Material Incidents of Discrimination, Harassment and Bullying (Excluding Cyberbullying)

+34 SSEC5b Cyberbullying

+DD1100/ 35 SSEC10 Use, Possession, or Sale of Alcohol

+DRUGS/ SUBSTANCES 35 SSEC9 Use, Possession, or Sale of Drugs

-34 NS20 Inhalants
+SUBSTANCES 36 NS20 Use, Possession, or Sale of Inhalants

-35 NS16 Gambling
+37 NS16 Gambling

-35 NS22 False Activation of a Fire Alarm
+37 SSEC7 False Alarm (Activation of a Fire Alarm)

-35 NS19 Fire Setting/Arson
+37 NS19 Fire Setting/Arson

-35 NS06 Property Damage, including Graffiti
+37 NS06 Property Damage, including Graffiti

-LEGAL/ 35 NS10 Theft
+LEGAL/ LEGAL 37 N Theft

-LAW 36 NS11 Trespassing
+LEGAL/ LAW 38 NS11 Trespassing

-36 NS23 Bomb/Gun Threat

-36 NS14 Weapons, Firearms and Explosives (at school, school- sponsored activities, or when involved in incidents affecting the safety or welfare of the school community)
+38 SSEC6 Bomb Threat

+38 SSEC8 Threat of School Violence (Other than Bomb Threat or False Alarm)

+39 SSEC4 Weapons Possession

 INAPPROPRIATE AND DISRUPTIVE BEHAVIORS AND LEVELS OF RESPONSE KEY: USE LOWEST LEVEL INDICATED FIRST Level 2: Intensive Support Level 4: Request for Long Term Level 1: Classroom Level 3: Short Term Staff and Appropriate Suspension.
 Support and Student Suspension - may be Administration - may be Support Team - may be appropriate when interventions appropriate when supports have appropriate when student and supports have been put in been put in place in the has no prior incidents and place but the behavior is classroom to address behavior escalating (repeated offenses). interventions have not been but the behavior has continued put in place. to negatively affect the learning of the students and others.
-MAY REFER TO LAW ENFORCEME LEVEL LEVEL LEVEL LEVEL INAPPROPRIATE BEHAVIOR FOR ADVICE 3 DIVERSION OR FURTHER ACTION Academic Dishonesty (i.e., cheating or plagiarizing) $\checkmark$ ~ Cheating or plagiarism Classroom Disruption\ Talking out in class or talking out of turn; throwing objects; picking on, bothering or teasing other students and other behavior that disrupts student learning; horseplay.
-Disrespectful Behavior Using verbal insults or put-downs; lying $\checkmark$ to, misleading or giving false information to school staff.
-Portable Electronic Device Use at Unauthorized Times Use of cell phones, tablets, computers, electronic games, laser pointers, PDAs, iPods, and other portable electronic devices.
-On first infraction, students must only be given a warning.
+MAY REFER TO LAW ENFORCEMENT LEVEL LEVEL LEVEL LEVEL INAPPROPRIATE BEHAVIOR FOR ADVICE.
+3 DIVERSION OR FURTHER ACTION NS05 - Academic Dishonesty (i.e., cheating or plagiarizing) / Cheating or plagiarism NS01 - Classroom Disruption Talking out in class or talking out of turn; throwing objects; picking on, \checkmark bothering or teasing other students and other behavior that disrupts student learning; horseplay.
+NS09 - Disrespectful Behavior (towards school staff) Using verbal insults or put-downs; lying \checkmark ~ to, misleading or giving false information. ✓ ✓ Threats of bodily harm (Grades K to 6).
+Threats of bodily harm (Grades 7 to √ ✓ ✓ 12).
+NS15 - Portable Electronic Device Use at Unauthorized Times Use of cell phones, tablets, computers, electronic games, laser pointers, PDAs, iPods, and other portable electronic devices.
+On first infraction, students must only 1 be given a warning.
 Only after the first infraction can the student be subject to Level 1 responses.
 On the second infraction, parent notification must occur.
-School Equipment Use without Permission Use of school technology and $\checkmark$ √ communication equipment.
+NS15 - School Equipment Use without Permission Use of school technology and √ √ communication equipment.

-\If the disruption involves behavior that is harassing, threatening, or violent, then refer to those behaviors in the Code of Conduct for the appropriate interventions.
+If the disruption involves behavior that is harassing, threatening, or violent, then refer to those behaviors in the Code of Conduct for the appropriate interventions.